Leo Tolstoy

 — Milton

-From the moment the human being had rejected his moral independence, from the moment he had began to determine his obligations not according to his inner voice, but according to the views of a particular class or party, from the moment he had shaken off from himself his personal responsibility because he is but one of millions—from that moment he has lost his moral power, and he now expects from other people that which only God can do, replacing divine power with the crude prescriptions of the human mind.
+The moment the human being rejects his moral independence, the moment he begins to determine his obligations not according to his inner voice but according to the views of a particular class or party, the moment he shakes off his personal responsibility because he is but one of millions—from that moment, he loses his moral power.
+He begins to expect from other people that which only God can do, replacing divine power with the crude prescriptions of the human mind.

 — Channing